odangitsdjang/learningrails/README_postsql.md

   DROP ROLE f3 # drop role f3
   \q   # to quit
 ```
-3. In terminal this creates a user f3 with super privileges
+3. In terminal this creates a user (role) f3 with super privileges
 ```bash
   createuser f3 -d -s
 ```